 Agile is a way of working in which a project team collaborates directly with a customer throughout the development process, delivering the product in stages, collecting feedback from the customer, and refining the product based on that feedback.
 The incremental nature of the process allows the customer to tweak the product at nearly every step along the way, while the team can readily adapt to the evolving needs of the customer.

-Recognizing the local market need for these time- and money-saving methods, the College of Continuing and Professional Studies (CCAPS) partnered with the Collaborative Leadership Team (CoLeadTeam), a Twin-Cities based professional services organization specializing in Agile training and coaching, to begin offering the Agile Certificate Program in 2011.
+Recognizing the local market need for these time- and money-saving methods, the College of Continuing and Professional Studies (CCAPS) partnered with the Collaborative Leadership Team (CoLeadTeam)*, a Twin-Cities based professional services organization specializing in Agile training and coaching, to begin offering the Agile Certificate in 2011 and the Agile Scrum Certificate in 2019.

 “Agile was a natural fit with CCAPS’ project management certificate, and CoLeadTeam was the natural partner to help us deliver it.” says Ashley Alexander**, education program specialist with the College.
 “The trainers at CoLeadTeam honed their expertise in local Fortune 500 companies.
 They have an excellent reputation in the Agile community—not just locally but across the country—and they care as much as we do about having students succeed.”